ict-expert-recruit/node-training/README.md

 Download on this github the folder "rest-api" and put it in the "node" folder.

-You should have the following tree:

-- node
-    -- rest-api
-        --- server.js
-        --- route
-          ---- hello.js

 # Exercices
 You have 10 exercice to realize in node.js.
 Each exercice is a route that responds to a specific request.